Introduction to Loro's Rich Text CRDT

 However, a notable limitation of List CRDTs is the use of 'tombstones'.
 Upon deletion of a character, it is not fully removed but replaced with a tombstone, maintaining the ID's position.
 Depending on the algorithm, this tombstone may be removed once all participating nodes acknowledge the deletion.
 However, it can be challenging to determine if all peers have received the corresponding deletion operation.
 This information often means additional overhead for many CRDTs.
 Thus, the simplest solution is not to perform any tombstone collection.

-Brief Introduction to Replayable Event Graph
+Brief Introduction to Event Graph Walker

-REG is a novel CRDT algorithm that combines the strengths of both OT and CRDTs.
+Eg-walker is a novel CRDT algorithm that combines the strengths of both OT and CRDTs.
 It has the distributed nature of CRDT that enables P2P collaboration and data ownership.
 Moreover, it achieves minimal overhead in scenarios devoid of concurrent edits, similar to OT.

 Whether in real-time collaboration or multi-end synchronization, a directed acyclic graph (DAG) forms over the history of these parallel edits, similar to Git's history.
-The REG algorithm records the history of user edits on the DAG.
+The Eg-walker algorithm records the history of user edits on the DAG.

 An index is not a stable position descriptor, as the index of an operation can be affected by other operations.
 For example, if you highlight content from index=x to index=y, and concurrently someone inserts n characters at index=n where n<x, then your highlighted range should shift to cover from x+n to y+n.
-But REG can determine the exact position of this index by replaying history.
+But Eg-walker can determine the exact position of this index by replaying history.
 Thus, it can reconstruct the corresponding CRDT structure by replaying history.

-Reconstructing history might seem time-consuming, but REG can backtrack only some.
+Reconstructing history might seem time-consuming, but Eg-walker can backtrack only some.
 When merging updates from remote sources, it only needs to replay operations parallel to the remote update, reconstructing the local CRDTs to calculate the diff after applying remote operations to the current document.

-The REG algorithm excels with its fast local update speeds and eliminate concerns about tombstone collection in CRDTs.For instance, if an operation has been synchronized across all endpoints, no new operations will occur concurrently with it, allowing it to be safely removed from the history.
+The Eg-walker algorithm excels with its fast local update speeds and eliminate concerns about tombstone collection in CRDTs.For instance, if an operation has been synchronized across all endpoints, no new operations will occur concurrently with it, allowing it to be safely removed from the history.

 What is Fugue